pothitos/naxos/manual/Introduction.md

 satisfaction problems, that was designed for the C++ object-oriented programming environment.
 The solver is threadsafe, i.e. safe to use in a multithreaded environment.
-"Internal" classes, methods, functions, etc. that are not stated in this manual, should not be used by the application developer, as they may change in future.
+“Internal” classes, methods, functions, etc. that are not stated in this manual, should not be used by the application developer, as they may change in future.
 Still, to avoid misunderstandings, we should not name our own variables,